-After receiving our reaccreditation, the Florissant Police Department has entered into the new four year accreditation process; during which, CALEA Compliance Managers review a portion of our files annually.
+After receiving our reaccreditation, the Florissant Police Department has entered into the new four-year accreditation process; during which, CALEA Compliance Managers review a portion of our files annually.
+In February, the Department successfully completed the first-year review with CALEA and was found in compliance.